DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 get temporary attention.
 In the Netherlands, specific websites or apps help those interested in setting up a temporary store.
 These websites show where vacant and available stores are located.
-An example is Popupsqsuare.
+An example is Popupsquare.
 Popupsquare is a platform for pop-up stores.
 Pop-up queen Caroline de Jager initiated the concept, because she believes that nobody benefits from vacancy.
 Not the consumer, not the owner of the property and not the retailer.
 Popupsquare brings people together who